- Resources & Research

 In 1985, she applied for and received a $600 Membership Action Grant from the National Association for the Education of Young Children (NAEYC) to start the Early Childhood Professional Development Project.
 Ultimately, the project, which focused on directors of early care and education programs, led to the founding of another center.
 This one, though, would focus on leadership development for those in early childhood.
 Her goals for the McCormick Center for Early Childhood Leadership were to identify, define, and support the competencies of early childhood program administrators and to bring credibility to the importance and complexity of the administrator’s role.

-Throughout the next 30 years, Paula devoted her work to supporting program administrators, whom she referred to as the “gatekeepers to quality.”
+Throughout the next 30 years, Paula devoted her work to supporting program administrators.
 She authored scores of journal articles and resources including the widely read Director’s Toolbox management book series and the Early Childhood Work Environment Survey (ECWES), an organizational climate assessment tool.
 She also co-authored the first valid and reliable tools to measure early childhood leadership and management, the Program Administration Scale (PAS) and the Business Administration Scale for Family Child Care (BAS).

 Paula’s far-reaching impact on the field of early childhood is widely recognized and much celebrated.
 For Paula’s retirement celebration in 2014, scores of colleagues across the country called the McCormick Center to leave Paula voicemails of endearment, congratulations, and a tremendous amount of gratitude.
 You can listen to some of them here, as well as read Paula’s inspiring retirement address.
 Unsurprisingly, Paula did not stop working when she “retired.”
 Instead, she worked on new editions of several of her most widely read books and trainer’s guides.
 And, despite knowing her time among us was nearing an end, Paula continued to work on projects and offer insights that will undoubtedly move the field forward.
 Paula passed away on February 17, 2018, after living with cancer for nearly two decades.